Developing a gender/sex-sensitive evidence base on relationship between psychosocial work environment and chronic disease

 Reasons for the study

 Male and female labour force participation rates in Canada have changed dramatically over the last three decades.
-The percentage of female labour force participants increased from 39 per cent to 48 per cent between 1980 and 2011.
+The percentage of labour force participants who are female increased from 39 per cent to 48 per cent between 1980 and 2011.
 Despite this increase in female labour market participation, our understanding of how work, including work stress, affects health status is still male-centric.
 However, there might be important male and female differences in the assessment of work stress, the biological and behavioural reactions to work stress, and the relationship between work stress and risk of subsequent disease.
 The purpose of this project is to build an evidence base concerning male and female differences in the relationship between the psychosocial work environment and future risk of metabolic diseases.